Outsource your digital audio transcription to Freelancealot.

 We also supply transcripts of video.
 Files can be submitted in most digital formats.
 Please contact us for further information if you require this service.

 Files can be returned in the following formats: Word, RTF (Rich Text Format), plain text, Excel spreadsheet, Powerpoint slide, PDF, or HTML.
 Please note this is not an extensive list and you should ask us if the format you require is not listed.

-The rates listed above are posted here as a guideline only.
+The rates listed above are posted here as a guideline only and based on a 3-5 day turnaround.
 Each project is priced individually according to three main factors (see Transcription Notes below).
 To receive a quote please contact us with details of your audio transcription project.